 School Age Therapy.
 We provide physiotherapy and occupational therapy services for children with gross motor delays.
 There is no cost to access these services as they are funded by the Province.
 We provide additional school age occupational therapy services on a-fee-for-service basis for children with other special needs.
 Although this programming is open to all school age children and youth with special needs, this service is most often utilized to assist those with autism and/or developmental coordination disorder.

-The CDC also provides intensive therapy blocks for eligible children under the At Home program when the Centre has available staffing (please note: this service is not currently available).
+The CDC also provides intensive therapy blocks for eligible children under the At Home program when the Centre has available staffing.

 Local paediatricians, Dr. Boulding (Psychiatrist), and outreach teams from Sunnyhill Health Centre also provide services at the Centre.